scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 For the purpose of constructing and propagating path segments, a network operator needs to configure an AS Control Service with links to neighboring ASes.
 Such information may be conveyed to the Control Service in an out-of-band fashion (e.g. in a configuration file).
 For each link, these values MUST be configured:

 - Local Interface ID.
 This MUST be unique within each AS.
 - Neighbor type (core, parent, child, peer), depending on link type (see [](#paths-links)).
-Link type depends on mutual agreements between the organizations operating the ASes at each end of each link.
+Link type depends on mutual agreements between operators of the ASes at each end of each link.
-- Neighbor ISD-AS number
+- Neighbor ISD-AS number.
-- Neighbor interface underlay address
+- Neighbor interface underlay address.

-In addition, a network operator needs to configure an AS Control Service with the algorithm and forwarding key used to compute the Hop Field MAC, which are also used by routers within the AS.
+In addition, a network operator needs to configure an AS Control Service with:

+- the algorithm and forwarding key used to compute the Hop Field MAC, which are also used by routers within the AS.
 These are further described in {{I-D.dekater-scion-dataplane}}.
+- propagation interval and best PCBs set size (see [](#propagation-interval-size)).
-The maximum MTU supported by all intra-AS links may also be configured by the operator.
+- the maximum MTU supported by all intra-AS links may also be configured by the operator.

+Optionally, it may configure per-link MTU (see [](#hopentry)) and PCB selection policies (see [](#selection)).

 ## Propagation of PCBs {#path-prop}